donnabelldmello/nlp-bleu/README.md

 candidate.txt is the machine translated text file.

-reference.txt is the reference model.
+reference.txt is the reference text.
 Mostly the human translated text file.